kubedb/docs/docs/guides/postgres/migration/databaseMigration.md

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.

-- Install `KubeDB` operator with the Migrator operator enabled in your cluster following the steps [here](/docs/operatormanual/migration/).
+- Install `KubeDB` operator with the courier operator enabled in your cluster following the steps [here](/docs/operatormanual/migration/).

 - The source `PostgreSQL` instance must be network-reachable from within your Kubernetes cluster.